liferay-design/liferay.design/src/markdown/lexicon/core-components/loading-indicator.md

 order: 1
 ---

-<div class="page-description">The loading indicator shows the user that an external process, like a connection, is being executed.</div>
+The loading indicator shows the user that an external process, like a connection, is being executed.

 ### Usage